plone/volto/docs/source/upgrade-guide/index.md

 Only applying to Volto core development, for the sake of consistency with the other fixtures, `core-sandbox` fixture it's been renamed to `coresandbox` in all scripts and related file paths and filenames.

+### Extend the original intent and rename `RAZZLE_TESTING_ADDONS` to `ADDONS`.

+Originally, `RAZZLE_TESTING_ADDONS` environment variable was a scape hatch to load some components and configurations not present in vanilla Volto, so one could enable them at will.
+Initially thought as fixtures for acceptance tests, the original intent has been repurposed and extended to just `ADDONS`, so one could extend the ADDONS list configuration via this environment variable.

+It works for published packages, and those addons that can live in `packages` folder locally to your project (like testing addons for vanilla Volto do).

 ## Upgrading to Volto 14.x.x